West Virginia Bounty Hunter Guide: Requirements and Steps

 Foster WV 25081

 As a part of the registration process, you are required to identify a bail bondsman to work under, so finding work in West Virginia is a bit easier than it is in other states.
 You should reach out to potential mentors to help you as you begin your bail bond enforcer career.
 You may also wish to join professional networks or small groups of bail bond enforcers, bail agents, and private investigators to increase your network and gain access to professional resources.
-Four member bail bond agencies are listed on the Professional Bail Agents of the US website.
+Three member bail bond agencies are listed on the Professional Bail Agents of the US (PBUS) website.

 Featured Bail Agents in West Virginia